SWEG-2015EC-Batch/Byte-Bandits/ETS1157_15_Robel_Desalegn/Activity_3.1/Playing with digits /number_of_digits.md

-1. Probelm Description
+1. Problem Description

-- You want to write a program that can count the number of digits in a positive integer entered by the user.
+- we want to write a program that can count the number of digits in a positive integer entered by the user.

 2. Problem Analysis

-   1. input - integer nunber
+   1. input - integer number
    2. process:
       - Initialize a digit counter variable to 0
       - Extract the last digit using the modulo 10 operator